-In the last few years, the word "modal" has started to appear as the fiber content on clothing and linens labels as the new material gained popularity.
-While the word may be new to shoppers looking for pajamas, underwear, and other clothes, modal is actually just a type of rayon fabric that is made specifically from the fibers of the beech tree.
+The word "modal" started to appear as the fiber content on clothing and linens labels as the new material gained popularity.
+While the word might sound exotic, modal is actually just a type of rayon fabric that is made specifically from the fibers of the beech tree.

 The term rayon applies to fabric or fibers made of the wood pulp from any type of tree.
 Rayon is not usually considered a totally natural fiber because the wood pulp from the tree is heavily processed using a number of chemicals.
 However, the company that developed modal promises 95 percent of the production materials used to make modal are reclaimed reducing emissions and conserving resources.

 Modal is classified as a bio-based textile and is a registered trademark of Lenzing AG, an Austrian company specializing in textiles and fibers.
 The concept of modal fibers was developed in Japan in 1951.
 Lenzing started selling its version of modal fibers commercially in 1964.
 Brand names include Lenzing Modal, China Modal, and Formatex.
 Lenzing has also developed MicroModal and MicroModal Air creating a lighter weight microfiber fabric from the beechwood fibers.